softlayer/swftp/README.md

 The SFTP requires a bit of setup the first time.

-You'll need to create a public/private key pair for SSH and move them to the /etc/swftp directory (configurable).
+You'll need to create a public/private key pair for SSH and move them to the /etc/swftp directory (this location is configurable).
 ```bash
 $ mkdir /etc/swftp
 $ ssh-keygen -h -b 2048 -N "" -t rsa -f /etc/swftp/id_rsa